Coronavirus Emergency Statement

 In response to the Coronavirus health emergency, Birmingham District and Wesley’s Chapel, London, amongst others, are organising online live streaming services on Sunday mornings to enable us to continue worship in our own homes.
 Recordings of the services are also available to view afterwards.

-At this difficult time our Minister, Rev Ajay Singh, has prepared some special messages, reflections and prayers which you will find on his Welcome page.
+At this difficult time our Minister, Rev Ajay Singh, has prepared some special messages, reflections and prayers which you will find on his Messages, Reflections & Prayers page.